Meet the staff of the CSU’s systemwide Department of Educator Preparation and Public School Programs.

-Gregory Ruiz is Administrative Support Assistant of Educator Preparation and Public School Programs.
-He assists the director with a range of projects pertaining to educator preparation and development.
-His role includes website development and maintenance, coordinating with CSU points of contact, and providing additional administrative and technical support as needed to ensure effective operations.
+Gregory Ruiz is the Administrative Support Coordinator of Educator Preparation and Public School Programs.
+He provides support to the Assistant Vice Chancellor in a range of projects pertaining to educator preparation and development.

 Center for the Advancement of Reading Phone: 916-278-4581 Fax: 916-278-5014 E-mail: